Restorative midwifery × systems architecture

 The formula tracks what exists, what's in progress, and what's ready to share — with a content pipeline for YouTube that removes the decision-fatigue from showing up consistently.

-Explore Card Formula →System complete.
+Explore Card Decisions →System complete.
 Content in motion.

 A current thread from each part of the work.